 - the modeling, analysis, and optimization of energy storage systems;

 - spare parts inventory modeling and control;

-- health policy applications in organ allocation and paid sick days legislation.
+- Health policy applications in organ allocation, incentive design, and paid sick days legislation.

 The Computational Optimization and Applications Laboratory (COALa) focuses on the theory, methodology and applications of optimization, as well as on interdisciplinary research with other quantitative subjects, e.g., statistics, and machine learning/AI.